david-romero/david-romero.github.io/_posts/2018-10-20-cqrs-with-kafka-streams.md

 {% endhighlight %}

+The above json code has been stored into a file in order to have a follow-up of it

 Once we have developed the connector, we have to add the connector to our Kafka Connector container and this can be performed with a simple curl.

 ```console